Turkey raises stir as philanthropist re-arrested after acquittal

 Their acquittal was a surprise for many observers of a case that had caused alarm among Western allies, opposition lawmakers and rights groups and which had been seen as a test of Turkey’s justice system under Erdogan’s increasingly authoritarian rule.

-Kavala’s re-arrest on the order of prosecutors was in connection with an event three years later: according to a document seen by Reuters, he is accused of attempting to overthrow the constitutional order in the 2016 coup attempt.
+Kavala’s re-arrest at the request of prosecutors was in connection with an event three years later: according to a document seen by Reuters, he is accused of attempting to overthrow the constitutional order in the 2016 coup attempt.

-The Gezi Park unrest was, at the time, one of the biggest challenges faced by Erdogan since his AK Party (AKP) came to power in 2002.
+The Gezi Park unrest was one of the most serious challenges faced by Erdogan since his AK Party (AKP) came to power in 2002.
 On Wednesday, Erdogan described the protests as one of a series of attacks that he said culminated in the coup bid.

-“The Gezi events were a heinous attack targeting the people and state, just like military coups,” Erdogan told AKP lawmakers.
-“Yesterday they set out to acquit (Kavala) with a maneuver,” he added, and later told reporters the new arrest order must be respected.
+“The Gezi events were a heinous attack targeting the people and state, just like military coups,” he told AKP lawmakers.

+“Yesterday they set out to acquit (Kavala) with a manoeuvre,” Erdogan added, and later told reporters the new arrest order must be respected.

 The European Parliament rapporteur on Turkey, Nacho Sanchez Amor, criticized the move.
 “No way to believe in any improvement in Turkey if the prosecutor is undermining any step ahead.
 Back again in dark period,” he said in a tweet.